georgyangelov/stormsql/README.md

 	DELETE FROM students WHERE true;

 Want more information?
 ======================
 Then email me - georgyangelov@gmail.com

-I will be writing more about how it works internally in a month.
+See the `StormSQL internals.pdf` file.